muratk5n/thirdwave/en/mbl/2025/week04.md

 Philly Shell defense is useful, but I dont think it would work well on the street.
 The gloves are a big part of why it works.

-High Guard ok, but better, just lift up your arms, create a an obstacle area in front (while also moving out of the way).

 ---

 "The US green hydrogen firm Plug Power has just nailed a $1.66 federal